Joe Biden Will Face Impeachment Articles After Inauguration, Congresswoman Says

 Ukrainian ex-prosecutor Yuriy Lutsenko previously claimed that any possible embezzlement that took place at Burisma happened two to three years before Biden's son served on the board.
 Still, the businessman's overseas business dealings have been the focus of a great deal of scrutiny, and he is currently the focus of an investigation by the U.S. attorney's office in Delaware.

-Breitbart Editor-in-Chief Alex Marlow previously argued that Biden should be impeached on the first day of his presidency.
-Per Breitbart, Marlow accused the President-elect of running a “crime-like syndicate” that allows his family to profit off of his name.
-Marlow noted an investigation by Peter Schweizer, author of Profiles in Corruption: Abuse of Power by America’s Progressive Elite, and the purported evidence he has found to support the theory.
+Breitbart Editor-in-Chief Alex Marlow tweeted last month that Biden should be impeached on the first day of his presidency.
+In an earlier report from Breitbart, he accused the president-elect of running a "crime-like syndicate" that allows his family to profit off of his name.
+Marlow noted an investigation by Peter Schweizer, author of Profiles in Corruption: Abuse of Power by America's Progressive Elite, and the purported evidence he has found to support the theory.

-According to Schweizer, the Biden family has “enriched themselves based on the positions he has.”
+According to Schweizer, the president-elect's family has "enriched themselves based on the positions he has."